CloudLabsAI-Azure/M365-Copilot/labguide/UserGuide.md

 ## Cost Monitoring

-To monitor and analyse your Azure credit spend, you can navigate to the Azure Subscription page by following the steps mentioned below:
+To monitor and analyze your Azure credit spend, you can navigate to the Azure Subscription page by following the steps mentioned below:

-1. From Azure portal home page, search for **Subscriptions (1)** using the search bar and select the same from the suggestions.
+1. From the Azure portal home page, search for **Subscriptions (1)** using the search bar and select the same from the suggestions.

-1. Select **Cost analysis** tab from the **Cost Management** pane.
+1. Select the **Cost analysis** tab from the **Cost Management** pane.
 You can access a comprehensive breakdown of your Azure spending, offering a granular view of costs associated with various services, and resources.

 ## Duration of the Sandbox:

-- The sandbox environment will be active for **30 days/720 hours** from the time of registration.
+- The sandbox environment will be active for **30 days or 720 hours** from the time of registration.

 - The maximum allowed virtual machine uptime is only 150 hours.
-It is recommended to deallocate the virtual machine while not in use.
+It is recommended to deallocate the virtual machine while it is not in use.

 ## VM Idle Start/Stop:

-The virtual machine is set up with a custom feature called Idle start/stop.
-This custom package will check the virtual machine's idleness every 2 hours/120 minutes.
+The virtual machine is set up with a custom feature called idle start/stop.
+This custom package will check the virtual machine's idleness every 2 hours.
 If the virtual machine is left idle for over 2 hours, a pop-up window will appear, prompting you to respond.
-If you do not act within 10 minutes, the virtual machine will shut down automatically.This feature is enabled for virtual machines to optimize Azure costs.
+If you do not act within 10 minutes, the virtual machine will shut down automatically.
+This feature is enabled for virtual machines to optimize Azure costs.

 ## Deletion of the Sandbox

-When 100% of Azure credits are spent, the sandbox environment will get automatically deleted without any prior notification.
+When 100% of Azure credits are spent, the sandbox environment will be automatically deleted without any prior notification.
 To retain the environment for a longer period and to get the most out of the environment, please follow the best practices mentioned below.

 ## Best Practices

 1. **Resources usage:** Please stop the virtual machines and other resources when not in use to minimize the Azure spend.

-1. **Alert notifications:** Make sure to check your registered email's inbox for any alert-related mails.
-Alerts give you can head start to keep your Azure spending in control and to plan out the remaining credits in the best way possible.
+1. **Alert notifications:** Make sure to check your registered email's inbox for any alert-related mail.
+Alerts give you the opportunity to head start to keep your Azure spending in control and to plan out the remaining credits in the best way possible.

 ## Sandbox Use Cases

 The provided sandbox environment is meticulously equipped with comprehensive privileges, resources, pre-configured accounts, and requisite licenses, all tailored to facilitate and enhance your exploration of the **Microsoft Copilot for Microsoft 365**.
 This carefully curated environment is designed to empower users like yourself to delve into the intricacies of the **Microsoft Copilot for Microsoft 365** with optimal support and efficiency.
-Here are few of the concepts that can be explored utilizing this sandbox environment.
+Here are a few of the concepts that can be explored utilizing this sandbox environment.

-- Understand the architecture and features of Microsoft 365 Copilot
+- Understand the architecture and features of Microsoft 365 Copilot.

 - Utilize Copilot to work on the file structure present in various SharePoint Sites of Contoso Ltd.